chris-armstrong/dynaglue/README.md

 Open an Issue (**especially before you write any code**) and share your thoughts / plans / ideas before you do anything substantial.

-Abuse, harrassment, and anything else that is becoming unproductive will be closed without further engagement.
+Abuse, harassment, and anything else that is becoming unproductive will be closed without further engagement.

 ## License

-Copyright 2019-2022 Christopher Armstrong
+Copyright 2019-2023 Christopher Armstrong

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.